Ithel: occurs as abbot in 1176.

 He had previously presided over the monasteries at Conwy and Cymer.

-John Pirce or Apryce (Aprice, John ap Robert ap Rhys): the final abbot of Strata Marcella he is first mentioned in an undated document of 1523x9 and was abbot at the dissolution of the house.
+John Pirce or Apryce (Aprice, John ap Robert ap Rhys): the final abbot of Strata Marcella he is first mentioned in an undated document of 1523 x 39 and occurs as John in 1535.
+He was abbot at the dissolution of the house.